haines/yard-relative_markdown_links/README.md

 A [YARD](https://yardoc.org) plugin to allow relative links between Markdown files.

 GitHub and YARD render Markdown files differently.
-In particular, relative links between Markdown files that work in GitHub don't work in YARD.
+In particular, relative links in Markdown files that work in GitHub don't work in YARD.
 For example, if you have `[hello](FOO.md)` in your README, YARD renders it as `<a href="FOO.md">hello</a>`, creating a broken link in your docs.

 With this plugin enabled, you'll get `<a href="file.FOO.html">hello</a>` instead, which correctly links through to the rendered HTML file.